Internal links are the nervous system of your website.

-Conversely, a company that sells manufacturing software might require a more intricate and in-depth site hierarchy, complete with several navigation opportunities.
+Conversely, a company that sells custom manufacturing software might require a more intricate and in-depth site hierarchy, complete with several navigation opportunities.
 Sales may not be possible online; a user may need to speak with a sales rep first or set up a meeting or draw up a contract.
 So you would need additional information and pages that outline those requirements – it’s not a one-click process.

 In this example of our home page, you can see that the top nav bar drops down into several tiers when hovered over.
 Each of these solutions is a clickable internal link that leads users to a dedicated page, and each of these pages has subsequent pages to which they’re linked.

 This isn’t because we love talking about ourselves.
 It’s because our site visitors need this level of information to make their own decisions.
 If our internal link structure stopped at “Content Creation Services,” then we would have had to cram all five of the child pages for “Written Copy” “Graphic Design,” “Video Production,” “eBooks” and “White Papers” onto a single page.